-For example, if they don’t have such skills, they cannot operate a route optimization software.
+For example, if they don’t have such skills, they cannot operate a route optimizer.

-Although, such software doesn’t require advanced skills, but basic knowledge is required.
-And, if your logistics manager doesn’t have that, your route planning process won’t improve.
+Although such software doesn’t require advanced skills, basic knowledge is required.
+And, if your logistics manager doesn’t have that, your route planning and scheduling process won’t improve.

 #5 Other Important Skills

 The skills mentioned above are mandatory for all logistics managers.
 However, there are other skills that you should look for to ensure you hire the right candidate.

 - They must have a proven track record of accomplishments and achievements.